sauveerk/projects/Connecting-VPCs-Using-TransitGateway.md

 - We can monitor the transit gateway and VPC metrics using AWS CloudWatch.
 - We can set up CloudWatch alarms, e.g., for throughput.
-- We can set up  Flow Logs capture for TGW.
+- We can set up Flow Logs capture for TGW to capture all traffic to/from it.
 VPC flow logs also capture all the trffic going in and out of a VPC.
 - We can use Network Manager to visualize and monitor entire networking topology.
 It also generates events which can be used to generate alerts.
-- VPC reachability Analyzer can be used to troubleshoot connectivity.
-Search for it in the AWS console.
+- VPC Reachability Analyzer can be used to troubleshoot connectivity issues.
+- Look for these services in AWS console and documentation to learn more about these.

 ## Step 7: Additional Considerations

 - TGW route tables are used to configure routing for TGW attachments.
-A default tgw route table is also created in primary account.
+A default TGW route table is also created in primary account.
 We can see that it has propagated routes for both VPC CIDR ranges.
 These get created as we create the attachments.
 These are dynamic routes.

 ![alt text](Images/tgw/tgwrt.png)